Review | ‘Nickelodeon All-Star Brawl’ is a Smash Bros. clone that completely misses the point

 On top of this, none of the popular music from Nickelodeon’s shows can be found in the game.
 There are tracks that emulate the vibes of specific franchises, but no in-game music directly references motifs from Nickelodeon’s roster of memorable opening themes.

-Not only do these odd sound design choices make the game seem a bit soulless aesthetically, they show that the developers missed one of the biggest selling points to the popular cross-over fighting series Super Smash Bros., which “All-Star Brawl” attempts to emulate.
+Not only do these odd sound design choices make the game seem a bit soulless aesthetically, they show that the developers missed one of the biggest selling points of the popular crossover fighting series Super Smash Bros., which “All-Star Brawl” attempts to emulate.

 Developers Ludocity and Fair Play Labs have admitted to taking heavy inspiration from Smash Bros.
 The gameplay, menus and modes all crib directly from the Nintendo series.
-Instead of the classic 1-v-1 setup with health bars that most fighting games utilize, “All-Star Brawl” has a damage percentage system similar to Smash Bros., with the ultimate goal being to knock your opponent off-stage by increasing their percentage through multiple hits.
+Instead of the classic 1-v-1 setup with health bars that most fighting games utilize, “All-Star Brawl” has a damage percentage system similar to Smash Bros., with the ultimate goal being to knock your opponent offstage by increasing their percentage through multiple hits.

 The gameplay nails the Smash Bros. formula both casually and competitively.
 It plays almost identically to “Smash Bros.
 Ultimate,” with a faster overall game speed.
 Several beloved mechanics from older games in the Smash Bros. series are included in “All-Star Brawl,” like wavedashing and waveshining from “Smash Bros.
-Melee” — or in “All-Star Brawl’s” case, WaveToasting using Powdered Toast Man’s special shield.
+Melee” — or in “All-Star Brawl’s” case, wavetoasting using Powdered Toast Man’s special shield.

 But a big part of the charm of Smash Bros. is the nostalgia it evokes in its players.
 “Smash Bros.
 Ultimate,” in particular, is a celebration of video games themselves.
-Characters’ movesets and dialogue reference great gaming moments and elements from within those characters’ games.
-From the stages to the retained 8-bit music, to the Spirits characters — which are literally just PNGs ripped straight from their original games— all of it harkens back to the games Smash Bros. draws its fighting roster from.
+Characters’ movesets and dialogue reference great gaming moments and elements from within their respective games.
+From the stages to the retained 8-bit music to the Spirit Mode characters — which are literally just PNGs ripped straight from their original games — all of it harks back to the games that Smash Bros. draws its fighting roster from.

 That ode to gaming is why the hype cycle, reveal trailers and speculation over new characters are such a big part of the Smash Bros. fandom and culture.
 There’s nothing quite like the overwhelming joy fans feel when their nostalgia is validated by representation in the game.
-Smash Bros. understands the importance or recognizing these feelings in their players, and showing that they were felt by many others.
+Smash Bros. understands the importance of recognizing these feelings in their players and showing that they were felt by many others.

-The Smash developers consistently play up reveals and speculation, tuck small references in-game only the most dedicated fans would catch and consistently honor your memories of certain games — as evidenced by lead developer Masahiro Sakurai’s gaming paraphernalia and deep knowledge with the history of multiple gaming franchises.
+The Smash Bros. developers consistently play up reveals and speculation, tuck small references in-game that only the most dedicated fans would catch, and consistently honor your memories of certain games — as evidenced by lead developer Masahiro Sakurai’s gaming paraphernalia and extensive familiarity with the history of multiple gaming franchises.

 This isn’t to say that “Nickelodeon All-Star Brawl” is devoid of charm or nostalgia in its design.
 Its fighters move and look like we remember, and certain special moves call back to great moments in their respective shows.
 But by neglecting the sound design for the characters and the game’s soundtrack, Ludocity and Fair Play Labs have, intentionally or otherwise, overlooked a critical component of Smash’s appeal.

-“Our focus was on creating the best possible gameplay experience for core brawling fans and Nickelodeon fans around the globe,” said Joel Nyström, Ludocity CEO in an interview with Game Informer.
-“It is not as straightforward to do as one might think, and as we continue to build the Nick All-Star Brawl franchise, we will be reviewing all options, which may include adding VO down the road.”
+"Our focus was on creating the best possible gameplay experience for core brawling fans and Nickelodeon fans around the globe,” said Joel Nyström, Ludocity’s CEO, in an interview with Game Informer.
+“It is not as straightforward to do as one might think, and as we continue to build the Nick All-Star Brawl franchise, we will be reviewing all options, which may include adding VO [voice-over] down the road.”

 Hopefully, characters can be voiced soon, because currently, without voices or soundtracks containing memorable tunes from shows, “Nickelodeon All-Star Brawl” feels lifeless, with the characters and stages appearing as copies that don’t quite nail the memories we cherish from the cartoons.
 Sure, the gameplay is tight and fun, but without the iconic phrases, noises and soundtracks, these fighters might as well be anyone.